 In previous versions of Outlook, users could select a message then use the Context menu key on the keyboard to simulate a right-click, then press H to select the View Attachment command and open the attachment.
-This is not possible in Outlook 2010, as the View Attachment command was removed.
+This is not possible in current versions of Outlook, as the View Attachment command was removed.

 Although the context menu is gone, you can still use keyboard shortcuts to open message.

 1. Press Tab (or F6) once to move into the Reading pane (the reading pane will be highlighted in a thin red line when selected).

 2. If Message (in the attachment row) is not highlighted, press Ctrl+Tab to cycle through the header elements until Message is a (slightly) darker gray.
 If you overdo the tabbing, Shift+Ctrl+Tab will reverse direction.